Berkhout

 Berkhout is a village in the northwest Netherlands.
 It is in the municipality of Koggenland, North Holland, about 5 km west of Hoorn.

 History

 The village was first mentioned around 1312 as Berchout, and means "deciduous forest of birch (Betula) trees".
 Berkhout developed in the 13th century as a peat excavation village.

 The Dutch Reformed church is a T-shaped church in Renaissance Revival style built in 1884.
-The tower was added in 1886.
+The titittower(= was added in 1886.

 Berkhout was home to 766 people in 1840.
 It was an independent municipality until 1979 when it was merged into Wester-Koggenland.
 In 2007, it became part of the municipality of Koggenland.